• Email

 Like mother, like daughter.

 In the past month, I've used over 2 dozen egg whites and 3lbs of almond flour just on macarons.
 I've been afraid of and avoiding making macarons ever since my friend Lisa and I first tried our hand at macarons several years ago and failed.
-See how quickly I threw in the towel?
+Chewy coconut MACAROONS were definitely a lot easier, hah.
 Sometimes good things take time and practice though.

 For the macaron shells, you only need a few ingredients, most of which you may already have on hand: